 Recruiting has always been about outreach and connection.
 It’s about finding the best people and attracting them with enticing descriptions of your company, the type of work available, and compensation details.
-It very much remains a people-centric field, but recruitment software is making headway and changing the way those interactions happen.
+It very much remains a people-centric field in 2021, but recruitment software is making headway and changing the way those interactions happen this year.

 Unlike lead generation software or other sales and marketing tools, recruitment software is a particular subtype of human resource management (HRM) software.
 Using search technology, advanced communications, and AI, recruitment software expands and automates the full talent search process.